 \section{Case I: Prime Dimensions}

-We begin our analysis with the simplest case: dimensions $d=p$ where $p$ is a prime number.
-In this setting, the Clifford group exhibits a remarkable structural rigidity.
-To understand this, we must first establish a general correspondence between the group's action on the Lie algebra and the symplectic geometry of the discrete phase space.
-This framework will prove crucial not only for establishing universality in prime dimensions but also for diagnosing the obstructions that arise in prime-power dimensions (Sec.~\ref{sec:prime_power}).
+We begin with dimensions $d=p$ where $p$ is prime.
+In this case, the Clifford group has the two properties relevant for our criterion: irreducibility of the adjoint action and maximality modulo scalars.
+We therefore first establish the correspondence between the group's action on the Lie algebra and the symplectic geometry of the discrete phase space.
+The same framework will also be used to analyze the obstructions that arise in prime-power dimensions (Sec.~\ref{sec:prime_power}).